-A property is said to be the most expensive purchase people will ever make, but just like anything the first aspect to consider is your budget.
-Most buyers will need finance whether you chose a bank or broker, this is a personal choice.
+A property is said to be the most expensive purchase people will ever make, but just like anything, the first aspect to consider is your budget.
+Most buyers will need finance, and whether you chose a bank or broker is a personal choice.
 Both will have their advantages and disadvantages.
-When securing a bank loan an ideal interest rate maybe sort with flexibility and tax benefits however they can also be limited individually with what they have to offer.
+When securing a bank loan, an ideal interest rate may be sought with flexibility and tax benefits.
+However, what they have to offer the individual may be limited.
 A broker will be able to shop around for what is best you.
-Below is a well-respected broker with more information on the home buying process.
+Below is the details of a well-respected broker, as well as more information on the home-buying process.

 Once you have your figures and budget, its best to work out where you want your new home to be.
 Make contact with a reputable local agent.
-Be honest with the agent so they can show you what you can really afford.
-At Davine Realty we are happy to help educate you on the properties values around the size and location you are looking for.
+Be honest with the agent, so they can show you what you can really afford.
+At Davine Realty, we are happy to help educate you on the property values for the size and location you are looking for.

-Allow for buying expenses such as stamp duty (first home buyers might be eligible for concession), Lending charges, removal company, legal Costs, building and pest house inspection, Connection Fees, Body corporate fees, House insurance
+Allow for buying expenses such as stamp duty (first home buyers might be eligible for a concession), lending charges, removal company, legal costs, building and pest house inspection, connection fees, body corporate fees and home and contents insurance.

-When you find the home of your dreams you will put in an offer and a contract will be drawn up and presented to the owner of the property.
-Once the offer is accepted an initial deposit is required.
-Generally, a contract will be subject to the standard conditions Building and pest and Finance.
-A date for the conditions to be met will be agreed on between the buyer and the seller.
-Once the conditions are met a secondary deposit is usually required and then the balance due upon settlement.
+When you find the home of your dreams, you will put in an offer, and a contract will be drawn up and presented to the owner of the property.
+Once the offer is accepted, an initial deposit is required.
+Generally, a contract will be subject to the standard conditions, building and pest and finance.
+A date for the conditions to be met will be agreed upon by the buyer and the seller.
+Once the conditions are met, a secondary deposit is usually required, and then the balance is due upon settlement.